a-agmon/dfembeder/README.md

 similar_movies = embedder.find_similar("adventures jungle animals", "films_table", 10)
 ```

-*DfEmbedder is an early version and work in progress.
+*DfEmbedder is still an early version and work in progress.
 Feedback and comments will be highly appriciated.*

 ## Main Features